tarwn/lessthandot-hugo/blogs/content/posts/2009-06-05-why-does-my-variable-always-have-null-in.md

 Select @AllImportantVarToRunThisScript
 ```
-Ok, the last one is just silly and it can get even worse but it&#8217;s better than getting NULL 😉
+Ok, the last one is just silly and it can get even worse but it's better than getting NULL 😉